Latina (magazine): History

-Today, Latina aspires to be a space for the "Latinx community, regardless of identity."
 Latina was founded in 1996 by Christy Haubegger under Latina Publications, LLC.
 Haubegger, then a 28-year-old Stanford Law School graduate.
 The first issue featured Jennifer Lopez on the cover.
 In 2000, the company changed its name to Latina Media Ventures, LLC.
 Haubegger now works at Creative Artists Agency and remains a member of the board for Latina Media Ventures.
 The magazine had an audience of approximately 3 million and was named Best Magazine by Advertising Age in 2000.

-Latina provides knowledge of their culture, politics, and entertainment with the latest news, such as Celebrate Ellen Ochoa, the first Latina in space and NASA trailblazer.
-A category for self-love, healing, community, etc. The magazine's covers consistently featured prominent Latinas like Jennifer Lopez, Selena Gomez, Paulina Rubio, Jessica Alba, Shakira, Eva Longoria, Salma Hayek, Eva Mendes, Christina Aguilera, Naya Rivera, America Ferrera and Supreme Court Justice Sonia Sotomayor.
+The magazine's covers consistently featured prominent Latinas like Jennifer Lopez, Selena Gomez, Paulina Rubio, Jessica Alba, Shakira, Eva Longoria, Salma Hayek, Eva Mendes, Christina Aguilera, Naya Rivera, America Ferrera and Supreme Court Justice Sonia Sotomayor.
 The November 2015 issue featured girl group Fifth Harmony, whose three out of five members are Latinas, marking the first time two non-Latinas were featured on the cover of the magazine.

 Latina Media Ventures faced accusations in 2017 of not paying its staff in nearly a month.
-This year the publisher also laid-off six of its thirty employees, was behind its production schedule, and had its account frozen by Citibank.
-In 2018 amidst payroll problems, Robyn Moreno co-president of Latina Media Ventures resigned.
+That year the publisher also laid-off six of its thirty employees, was behind its production schedule, and had its account frozen by Citibank.
+In 2018 amidst payroll problems, Robyn Moreno, co-president of Latina Media Ventures, resigned.